mvelosop/explore-docker-vscode/README.md

 ![](media/install-debugger-in-container.png)

 Click **Yes** to download the debugger to the `~\.vsdbg` folder.

-When the download finishes you can start debugging as usual, setting breakpoints and inspecting variables in the source code, as shown in the next image.
+When the download finishes (it can take a little while) you can start debugging as usual, setting breakpoints and inspecting variables in the source code, as shown in the next image.

 ![](media/debugging-docker-ontainer-vscode.png)